duparq/hwa/README.md

 bug!

-Checking the validity of the produced code without programming a device {#check}
+Checking the validity of the produced code without programming a device
 -----------------------------------------------------------------------

 If you installed Python, you can run `make check-all-examples` in the